MinoFHV/ItsMingo/README.md

 Furthermore, it logs when a user reacts to an emoji for the role (un)assignment, as well as logging when a user joined & left the server, and also when someone triggered the bot trap.

+It has extra functionality to create Temp Voice Channels on demand by joining a specified voice channel

 ## Requirements Installation

 To install the necessary Python packages, you need Python 3.12 & execute the following pip command for it: